 Wageningen University & Research has a policy in place for the storage, archiving and registration of research data.

 WUR’s research data policy centers around the safety and accessibility of research data, both during and after research.
 The policy lists storage solutions that can be used during research to keep data safe from loss and corruption whilst accessible to certain (groups of) people.
 The policy also requires the archiving of datasets underlying publications as well as the registration of these datasets in WUR’s research output system Pure.
+As planning helps to meet these guidelines and to establish good data management practices in general, the policy also requires all PhD candidates and chair groups to have a Data Management Plan.

-Read more about the regulations on storage, archiving and registration:
+Read more about the regulations:

 The definition of ‘research data’